3 months Premium FREE

 ⚠ What to Watch

-- • Long-term structural risk of stranded gas distribution assets driven by New York's aggressive CLCPA climate mandates and building electrification laws.
+- • Long-term structural risk of stranded natural gas distribution assets driven by New York's aggressive CLCPA climate mandates and building electrification laws.

 📊 Historical Trends (10 Years)